Symptoms for missing Multi Factor Authentication (MFA) app password in O365:

 You should be able to view or create app passwords from the user’s account settings in Office 365.

 If you are having this issue, the area for app passwords is blank.
+The picture above shows a missing app password area.
+It should be right under Contact Preferences.

 Root cause for missing multi-factor app password: